 Dr. Wright serves on the national medical advisory boards for Sharecare, Inc, the Dr. Oz Show, Arthritis Foundation, and Lake Nona.

-In 2013, Dr. Wright ignited a national conversation on women’s health by launching the (opens in a new tab) movement with the belief that today’s generation of women can transform our nation’s health for the betterment of all women and the world.
-In only 4 years this platform grew to include large live events, an online community generating more than 6 million digital exposures surrounding the events, a podcast series and a health innovation experience specifically targeting millennials, (opens in a new tab).
+In 2013, Dr. Wright ignited a national conversation on women’s health by launching the Women's Health Conversations(opens in a new tab) movement with the belief that today’s generation of women can transform our nation’s health for the betterment of all women and the world.
+In only 4 years this platform grew to include large live events, an online community generating more than 6 million digital exposures surrounding the events, a podcast series and a health innovation experience specifically targeting millennials, HOT for your Health(opens in a new tab).

 Dr. Wright earned her first bachelors degree from Wheaton College and her second bachelors and master’s of science in Oncology nursing at Rush University.
 She earned her medical degree from the University of Chicago, completed her residency in orthopedic surgery at the University of Pittsburgh, under the leadership of Dr. Freddie H Fu, MD internationally recognized pioneer in sports medicine and research, and completed her fellowship in sports and shoulder surgery at the prestigious Hospital for Special Surgery in New York under the mentorship of Dr. Russell Warren, longtime leader in sports medicine and NY Giants team physician.